actions-marketplace-validations/left-code_jira-sit-create-issue/README.md

 # Create Jira Issue

 This GitHub Action creates a Jira issue and optionally assigns it to the current sprint and release.
-It uses the Jira REST API to interact with your Jira instance and supports various configuration options for issue creation.
+It uses the Jira REST API to interact with your Jira instance and supports various configuration options for issue creation, including setting the issue status after creation.

 ## Inputs